mxlllmr/Delfi-PQ_integration_testing/README.md

 ```
 java -........
 ```
 in the terminal.
-After making the connection and emulation of the LaunchPad board is established (this can be verified by opening the browser in ```localhost:8080```, run the python script as:
+After making sure the connection and emulation of the LaunchPad board is established (this can be verified by opening the browser in ```localhost:8080```), run the python script as:
 ```
 python client_LED.py localhost:8080
 ```